Inuit Tapiriit Kanatami: Goals

 The goals of ITK have changed over the years as they have continued to make progress in defending Inuit rights.
 In the beginning the organizations main focus was on the preservation of Inuit land, throughout the 1970s and 1980s Inuit have negotiated four land claim agreements with the federal government.
 In 1975, the James Bay and Northern Quebec Agreement and Complementary Agreements (JBNQA) was reached; in 1984 the Inuvialuit Final Agreement was reached; in 1993 the Nunavut Land Claims Agreement was settled; and finally in 2003 the Labrador Inuit Land Claims Agreement was settled.
 Although the importance of land claims remains an objective for ITK they have also shifted their focus on more social issues surrounding Inuit.
 Those include preserving culture heritage and Inuit languages and raising awareness concerning education, healthcare, environment, climate change and economic development.
 The creation of Inuit organization, such as the ITK, have aided in forming a partnership with the Government of Canada to discuss domestic and international issues.

 Activities

 Hamlet of Baker Lake v.
 Minister of Indian Affairs

-In 1979, the ITC was seeking an injunction to stop the mineral exploration at Baker Lake, Northwest Territories.
+In 1979, the ITC was seeking an injunction to stop the mineral exploration at Baker Lake, Northwest Territories (now in Nunavut).
 The plaintiffs, Baker Lake Hunters and Trappers Association, the ITC and the 112 Inuit who lived and hunted in Baker Lake at the time, took the Canadian federal government to court in Hamlet of Baker Lake v.
 Minister of Indian Affairs.
-The case arose questions concerning aboriginal rights, more specifically their right to hunt caribou.
+The case raised questions concerning aboriginal rights, more specifically their right to hunt caribou.
 The plaintiffs sought to stop the mining activities happening in the area and for a declaration to be made that Baker Lake was subject to an Inuit aboriginal title to hunt and fish.
 The case concluded by Judge Pat Mahoney of the Federal Court of Canada recognized the existence of Aboriginal Title in Nunavut.